 You probably know that February is American Heart Health Month.
-But did you know that potassium plays a role in every single heartbeat?
+But did you know that heart health requires potassium?
 A hundred thousand times a day, potassium helps trigger your heart to squeeze blood through your body.
 It also helps your muscles to move, your nerves to function, and your kidneys to filter blood.

 Potassium doesn’t treat or prevent heart disease.
 But staying on top of your heart health requires adequate levels of this essential mineral.